GoogleCloudPlatform/solutions-workshops/grpc-xds/docs/kind.md

 ## Cleaning up

-1. When you are done, delete the kind Kubernetes cluster
+1. When you are done, delete the kind Kubernetes cluster(s).

     If you created two kind clusters, delete both: